RaynorCerebellumCharts/NormativeModels/README.md

 * Evaluate fit of models

-Voxelwise evaluation metrics such as kurtosis, skew and explained variance are extracted and plotted onto brain images to examine how well the estimated models fit the data.
+Voxelwise evaluation metrics such as kurtosis, skewness and explained variance are extracted and plotted onto brain images to examine how well the estimated models fit the data.

 ## General workflow for model transfer